iOS 11 Release: 5 Things You Can Count On

 Devs: I'm hearing very clearly iOS 11 won't have 32bit app support at all.
 Update legacy apps now if you want them to survive past September

 The first real warning signs appeared in the iOS 10.3 beta when a popup started notifying developers their apps needed to be updated.
-Here is what the popup in iOS 10.3 beta 1 said:
+Here is what the popup in iOS 10.3 beta 1 relayed to iPhone, iPod touch, and iPad users:

 This app will not work with future versions of iOS.
 The developer of this app needs to update it to improve its compatibility.